Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lộ diện loài khủng long bạo chúa hoàn toàn mới ở Trung Quốc- Ảnh 2.

-Some bones found - Photo: SCIENCTIFIC REPORTS
+Some bones were found - Photo: SCIENCTIFIC REPORTS

-Publishing their findings in the scientific journal Scientific Reports, the research team led by Dr. Wenjie Zheng from the Zhejiang Provincial Museum of Natural History (China) said that this dinosaur, when alive, must have had a body length of up to 3.5-4m.
+Publishing the findings in the scientific journal Scientific Reports, the research team led by Dr. Wenjie Zheng from the Zhejiang Provincial Museum of Natural History (China) said that this dinosaur, when alive, must have had a body length of up to 3.5-4m.

 However, the animal's size is good news for researchers, because it is the "missing" beast in the fossil record that they have been looking for.